kevindellapiazza/kevindellapiazza/README.md

-# 👋 Hi, I'm Kevin Della Piazza
+# 👋 welcome to my space!

+Quick snapshot of who I am:
 🚀 Building Real-World Solutions with **Data Science · Cloud · AI**
-IBM Certified · AWS SAA (in progress) · Prompt Engineering · AI Ethics | Open to Remote Roles
+🎓 IBM Certified · AWS SAA (in progress) · Prompt Engineering · AI Ethics

-I build real-world solutions that bring clarity to complexity — turning raw data into deployable, cloud-native systems that solve meaningful business problems with measurable results.
+🌍 Remote-Ready | Focused on Real Solutions That Scale

+My mission is to design and deploy production-ready systems that:
+✅ Are cloud-native and built to scale
+✅ Automate real business processes
+✅ Stay cost-efficient, maintainable, and deliver long-term value

+What makes my approach different?
+I’m not just experimenting with tools — I’m applying them to solve concrete problems, automate inefficient processes, and enable better decisions.
+My work is guided:
+🔍 Driven by business understanding (focused on decisions that truly matter) 📐 Guided by data methodology (every step follows a clear, strategic process) ⚙️ Powered by modern technologies (AWS · Python · GenAI — built for scale and impact)

 ---